meta4creations/ditty-news-ticker/readme.txt

 4. List Mode options

 == Changelog ==

+= 2.0.15 =
+* Tick width and height detection modification in jQuery script

 = 2.0.14 =
 * Ensured that imageloaded is enqueued when ditty-news-ticker.js is enqueued